laibafurqan031/DSAI4201-Project/README.md

 LLMs can produce socially acceptable moral judgments, but models differ drastically in reasoning depth and consistency.

-Claude excels in empathy and moral trade-offs.
+-Claude excels in empathy and moral trade-offs.

-DeepSeek shows structured reasoning with moderate depth.
+-DeepSeek shows structured reasoning with moderate depth.

-GPT is correct but often shallow.
+-GPT is correct but often shallow.

-Grok is brief and rule-based.
+-Grok is brief and rule-based.

 These findings match the survey paper’s classification:
 Social Norm & Moral Reasoning is a Limitation Domain, not a fundamental failure.